 - Apply the sensor configuration on your device.

-- Sometimes, the camera won’t start for the first try, it can happen because the Google Play Services application has to download some libraries needed for Face recognition, it can take some time.
+- Sometimes the camera won’t start on the first try, it can happen because the Google Play Services application has to download some libraries needed for face recognition.
+Please be patient as it can take some time.

 - Create a content that can react to the events coming from the recognition.
 (You can find more information about the content setup below.)

 1. Open the Wallboard Sensor designer app.
 (You can find more information about the Sensor Designer here.)